yguitton/training-material/topics/statistics/tutorials/dome/tutorial.md

 - Is the model __black box__ or __interpretable__?
 - If the model is interpretable, can you give clear __examples__ of this?

-!!! example "From Example Publication"
+> **From Example Publication**
-	Transparent, in so far as meta-prediction is concerned.
+> Transparent, in so far as meta-prediction is concerned.
 Consensus and post processing over other methods predictions (which are mostly black boxes).
 No attempt was made to make the meta-prediction a black box.

 ## 3.2 Output